Our Community-Sourced Montessori-Friendly Book Recommendations

 by The Global Fund for ChildrenBest for Ages 3 months to 3 years

 Global Babies shares how each child is unique and special, all around the world.
-Infants and toddlers tend to enjoy looking at other babies to observe expressions!
-The words in the book are simple so that you can add your own information about the country.
+Infants and toddlers tend to enjoy looking at other babies to observe their expressions!
+The words in the book are simple, so that you can add your own information about the country.
 By having REAL pictures of REAL babies around the world, your child can be introduced to different cultures, clothes from around the world, and global diversity.
 (Montessori-friendly)

 Here We Are